sachinsu/sachinsu.github.io/content/posts/profiling_n_benchmarking.md

 Overall, pyroscope provides easy way to observe Memory/CPU utilization as part of developer workflow on workstation itself.
 This is especially useful for development enviroments which do not provide profiling out of the box.

 ## Benchmarking
-todo: crank
-Crank is tool used by Microsoft internally to benchmark application.
+Crank is tool used by Microsoft internally to benchmark applications.
 It is released as Nuget package and currently .NET based code or Docker Containers can be benchmarked using it.
 Lets see steps to benchmark .NET Application using Crank.

-1. Develop code, intended to be benchmarked
+1. Write code, intended to be benchmarked

+        {{< figure src="/images/crank-prof4.png" title="C# Code to be benchmarked" >}}

 2. Setup Crank

+    Follow the instructions provided [here](https://github.com/dotnet/crank/blob/main/docs/getting_started.md) to setup crank.
+As part of application,we will also need to create a Yaml configuration file which contains details like *Job* to be used.
+Crank has built-in jobs which are essentially wrappers around CLI load testing tools like [bombardier](https://github.com/codesenberg/bombardier) and [wrk](https://github.com/wg/wrk).
+Since i am using Windows to run crank, we will go with Bombardier which is cross platform.
+Below is how a very simple configuration looks like,

+    {{< figure src="/images/crank-prof3.png" title="Crank YAML Configuration" >}}

+    It allows for extensibility in terms of overriding the job configuration in terms of how load should be generated etc.

-3. Run Crank Agent
+3. Run Crank Agent - Next step is to run  crank agent in a command prompt or powershell by simply running `crank-agent`

 4. Record data for benchmarking using Crank CLI.

-## Summary
+    Now run Crank from the application folder as `crank --config crank.benchmarks.yml --scenario hello --profile local --application.options.displayOutput true`

+    This command builds the code and launches job while recording the Utilization and other parameters and shows output like,

+    {{< figure src="/images/crank-prof1.png" title="Application's CPU Utilization" >}}

+    {{< figure src="/images/crank-prof2.png" title="Observations during executing load testing" >}}

+Overall,  i found Crank  helpful for following,

+   - it helps quickly test effect of any code changes by means of quickly benchmarking the application.
+The overall benchmarking might not be similar to end state ie. when the application will be deployed on target infrastructure.
+However, it still gives insights to developer about impact of code changes
+   - Crank can be easily used for local applications as well as for docker containers.
+   - It can either be used locally or in distributed manner.

 ### Useful References

 * [Pyroscope](https://pyroscope.io)
 * [Crank](https://github.com/dotnet/crank)

-Happy Coding !!
+Happy Profilig and Benchmarking !!

 ---

-{{< comments >}
+{{< comments >}}